Aspern: Seestadt Aspern

 Seestadt Aspern is a quarter under construction within Aspern, on the ground of the former airfield.
 It is one of the largest ongoing urban development projects in Europe.
 By completion there are expected to be 25,000 residents and 20,000 jobs in the city.
 The city is named after the Aspern Lake, a man-made lake dug in its centre.

+Geothermal energy

+OMV and Wien Energie (de) plan to build up to seven deep geothermal plants in Vienna with a capacity of 200 megawatts.

+The first drilling operations at the Aspern site were completed in July 2025.
+They were followed by successful production tests.

+In total, deep geothermal energy could in future generate sustainable heat for the equivalent of 200,000 households in Vienna.

+Construction of the plant building is scheduled to begin in early 2027, with operations set to commence in 2029.
+Around 90 million euros will be invested in the project.